 Do you want a healthy heart?
-Make more love, says psychologist Sheryl Kingsberg, PhD.
+Make more love.

-"A healthy sexual relationship can benefit your heart health in a variety of ways," she says.
-"First of all, good sex in a relationship plays a powerful role in maintaining the health of a long-term relationship.
-The downstream effect of a happy and satisfying relationship is less negative stress and more positive emotions, and that improves overall health, including cardiovascular health."
+"First of all, good sex in a relationship plays a powerful role in maintaining the health of a long-term relationship," Dr. Kingsberg says.
+"And the downstream effect of a happy and satisfying relationship is less negative stress and more positive emotions, and that improves overall health, including cardiovascular health."

 The health benefits of sex include: